Jammy2211/PyAutoLens/docs/overview/overview_7_point_sources.rst

 source plane.
 This is an iterative problem performed in a very different way to ray-tracing used when evaluating a ``LightProfile``.

-To treat a source as a point source, we create it as a galaxy using ``PointSource`` object and pass it to a tracer:
+To treat a source as a point source, we create it as a galaxy using ``Point`` object and pass it to a tracer:

 .. code-block:: bash